 L&I's Safety & Health Video Library is a comprehensive video training library, with nearly 1500 videos.
 The videos cover a wide variety of subjects from accident prevention to workplace violence, and reflect the diversity of occupations in Washington State.

-Anyone in Washington state with a Borrower ID may borrow videos in either VHS or DVD format.
+Anyone in Washington state with a Borrower ID may borrow videos in DVD format.
 Some videos are viewable online.

 Video Reservation Information